imqueue/imqueue.com/_includes/api/rpc.md

     @expose()
     public async fetchPost(id: string): Promise<BlogPost> {
         let data: BlogPost;
-        // do stuff...
-        return data;
+        // select blog post data from database by given identifier... return data;
     }
 }
 ~~~

-From other hand if during that time there will be other calls with another
+From the other hand, if during that time there will be other calls with
-blog post ids them will be executed using their locks and will return another
+different blog post identifiers, them will be executed using their different
+contextual locks and will resolve their clients with different
-corresponding data value.
+corresponding values.

 This gives several advantages:

-  1. Decreases load on server
+  1. **Decreases load** on backend (less actual logic execution, less actual
+     database calls).
-  1. Improves response time for the clients (first one will wait the most, but
+  1. **Improves average response time** for the clients (first one will wait
-     that which connected the last will obtain result almost immediately with no
+     the most, but the last will obtain result almost immediately with no delay,
-     delay, so average response time across clients will be improved).
+     so average response time across all clients will be improved).

+But there is considerable downside when using locks.
+First of all, to qualify
+the execution context locking mechanism must perform a hashing on a signature
+of the call, which takes a reasonable time and computing resources.
+Despite the
+fact that used hashing algorithm is pretty productive its performance depends
+on the method signature length.
+In some circumstances it may occur that you can
+gain no benefit of using locks.
+So it is should be wisely chosen is there a
+reason to apply it or not.
+For high load and slow methods it definitely worth
+it.
+When the method execution is cheaper than signature hashing it does not
+worth.

-Locking can be used also in another manner. @imqueue provides an implementation
+Locking can be used not only as methods decorator.
+IMQ provides an
-of asynchronous locks as a generic class
+implementation of asynchronous locks as a generic class
 [IMQLock](/api/rpc/{{latest_rpc}}/classes/imqlock.html), which can be used for
-many different needs outside of the using `@lock()` decorator factory.
+many different needs in many different parts of your backend implementation.

 ### Caching